David W. Mullins Library

 - Special Collections

-Major collections for art and architecture, chemistry and physics, and law are located outside of Mullins in the Fine Arts Library, the Chemistry and Biochemistry Library, the Physics Library and Young Law Library, respectively.
+Major collections for chemistry, physics, and law are located outside of Mullins in the Chemistry and Biochemistry Library, the Physics Library and Young Law Library, respectively.

 The Library Annex houses lesser-used collections in a state-of-the-art environment.
 Materials are delivered from the Library Annex several times a day.
 Read more about requesting materials from the Library Annex.